adelgado/elm-advocacy/README.md

 A `View`, finally, is a function that takes a model object and returns HTML.

-SLIDE Architecture

 There is currently lots of cross-polination between Redux and Elm.
 It's not uncommon when reading Redux's issues to be faced with people illustrating Elm's solution to a specific problem.

 See the similarities?

-SLIDE ERROR MESSAGES
+## Nice error messages

-extremely good error messages, effort involves, blog posts will send around
+Elm has extremely good error messages, and effort has been specifically taken when implementing the compiler to provide good error messages.
+TODO: Add link to relevant blog posts here.

-Haskell monad errors such, C++ template errors suck

-SLIDE BAD SIDES
+## Things to be wary of

-– Very new technology
+– It's a very new technology
-– JavaScript is readable but doens't directly map your code
+– It's not simply a syntax extension to JavaScript, like CoffeeScript or the lower stages of Babel: It's a completely different language and its compiled JavaScript code is readable and commented, for what it is, but doens't map as straightforwardly to the code you wrote.